If you drive a car, you need car insurance — and not just because it’s the law in nearly every state.

 • Uninsured/underinsured motorist coverage is another type of liability insurance that pays out in the event of an accident involving another driver who doesn’t have insurance (or much of it).

 • Full coverage includes liability insurance but also pays out for damage to your own vehicle, even if you’re at fault.
-This may include collision coverage, which, as its name implies, pays out in the event of an accident involving another vehicle, and comprehensive coverage, which pays out in the event of non-collision damages, such as fire, falling objects, or glass damage.
+This may include collision coverage, which pays out in the event of an accident involving another vehicle, and comprehensive coverage, which pays out in the event of non-collision damages, such as fire, falling objects, or glass damage.

-Most state laws only require liability insurance — though this varies, as do the minimum policy limits in each state, so be sure to get familiar with your state laws before you go shopping.
+Most state laws only require liability insurance.
+However, this varies, as do the minimum policy limits in each state, so be sure to get familiar with your state laws before you go shopping.

-Still, full coverage might be a good idea: Even in a minor accident, you might be facing thousands of dollars in repair costs, not to mention random damages like a windshield crack due to a rock kicked up on the highway.
+Requirements aside, full coverage might be worth considering.
+Even in a minor accident, you could face thousands of dollars in repair costs, not to mention random damages like a windshield crack due to a rock kicked up on the highway.

 Recommended: What Does Car Insurance Cover?